 His comrades stood in shocked silence, not knowing how to respond to the sudden statement.
 Shikamaru frowned in discomfort, willing Naruto to look up so he could study those deep blue eyes.
-Instead, he folded his hands into a meditative stance, orange markings appearing on his eyelids as he mustered his sage powers.
+Instead, the blond folded his hands into a meditative stance, orange markings appearing on his eyelids as he mustered his Sage powers.

 "If you guys have everything organized, then I'm going to head out."

 Neji hummed lightly, putting on his bird-like mask.
 "In that case, you had better get in the air, Sai."